IanWill2k16/automated-user-provisioning/README.md

 This project demonstrates an event-driven identity provisioning platform built on Azure.
 It ingests an HR-style webhook request, queues the request for reliable processing, and executes user provisioning logic using managed identities and infrastructure-as-code.

 The design emphasizes loose coupling, least-privilege access, and operational safety while remaining simple enough to reason about and extend.
+By separating request intake from execution, the system avoids tight coupling to upstream systems and allows retries, throttling, and future producers without redesign.

 ---